Battle of Guam (1944): Clearing the Orote Peninsula

 With the death of Suenaga, Commander Asaichi Tamai of the 263rd Air Group became the senior officer in charge on the Orote Peninsula.
 On the night of 25 July, the 2nd Battalion, 38th Infantry Regiment, counterattacked as part of the general counteroffensive of the 29th Division.
 A banzai charge against Company L, 22nd Marines, and a platoon of the 4th Marines was met by the Marines calling down the combined artillery fire of the 1st Provisional Marine Brigade, the III Amphibious Corps and the 77th Infantry Division.
 The Japanese troops who made it through the barrage and enfilading machine gun fire died in close combat.
 By morning, 26,000 artillery rounds had been fired, and over 400 Japanese soldiers lay dead around the Marines' positions.
-This ended the 2nd Battalion, 38th Infantry Regiment, as a fighting force, and the primary responsibility the defense of the Orote Peninsula now fell on the naval troops, particularly the 54th Keibatai.
+This ended the 2nd Battalion, 38th Infantry Regiment as a fighting force, and the primary responsibility for the defense of the Orote Peninsula now fell on the naval troops, particularly the 54th Keibatai.

 Over the next four days, the 4th and 22nd Marines, supported by Marine and Army tanks, cleared the Orote Peninsula, which was defended by improvised minefields made from aerial bombs covered by gun emplacements and defilading mortar and machine gun fire from camouflaged bunkers and strongpoints made from concrete and coconut logs.
 Around 16:00 on 29 July, two platoons with tanks reached Orote Point, where they killed two Japanese soldiers.
 On receiving their report, Shepherd declared the peninsula secured.
-Many of the Japanese defenders who remained on the peninsula committed suicide when US troops approached; other tried to swim the harbor, but were killed or captured by a waiting LVT(A) platoon.
+Many of the Japanese defenders who remained on the peninsula committed suicide when US troops approached; other tried to swim to the harbor, but were killed or captured by a waiting LVT(A) platoon.
 Securing the Orote Peninsula cost the Marines 115 killed, 721 wounded and 38 missing.
 As many as 2,500 Japanese had died in the process.